ProfPAThomas/py-galaxies/docs/jb_pygal/developers/book-keeping.rst

                 subs_this_snap = [C_sub(i_graph,i_snap,i_sub,graph,parameters)
                                      for i_sub in graph.sub_start_gid[i_snap]+range(graph.n_sub_snap[i_snap])]

-During the initialisation, pointers the host halo and related subhalos, that available from the graph, are read in.
+During the initialisation, pointers the host halo and related subhalos, that are available from the graph, are read in.

 Propagation of information from progenitors
 -------------------------------------------

-Note that this also generates the galaxy array
+Note that this also generates the galaxy array:

 .. code-block:: python3